sashafr/scalar_journal/GeneralDocumentation/filesChanged.md

 -- Versions of Books --
  - user.php - The dashboard actually allows for duplicating books, which is the lynchpin for how Dr. Cobb wants versioning (at least based on what I heard).
 However, now you can duplicate all of your books, and not just books that can be duplicatable.
 I might want to go back and add this feature for all public books as well.
  - sharing.php - Commented out the part of the sharing tab website pertaining to duplicating a book
- - user_book.pho - Commented out section that checked to see if a book could be duplicated, allowing for all of the user's books to be duplicated with ease.
+ - user_book.php - Commented out section that checked to see if a book could be duplicated, allowing for all of the user's books to be duplicated with ease.

 -- Structural Changes (Book Policy) --
  - Based on what Dr. Cobb wanted, books cannot have more than one article in them.
  - pages.php - There's a button to create a new page.
 That has been disabled.
  - scalarheader.jquery.js - Tried to prevent a new page when editing the book.
+ - scalarheader.jquery.js (aclsworkbench folder) - Disabled ability to add new page
- - index.html - Made changes so that if you're importing, you can only import to an empty book.
+ - index.html (transfer folder) - Made changes so that if you're importing, you can only import to an empty book.
 Otherwise, there will be multiple pages, and that goes against the policy that I wanted.

 -- Filtering By Tags (Description Search Tags) --
  - book_model.php - Get description from each book, get the tags from the description, and filter accordingly